olm1ghty/dbd-hook-counter/README.md

 <summary>❓ How it works</summary>
 It's a Windows Forms app made with C#.
 I'm using Emgu.CV library to monitor the HUD.

 Mostly, it monitors survivors' portraits and the space around them.
 When it sees that the survivor is hooked, it adds a hook stage on the screen.
-When it sees that the survivor is unhooked, it adds a DS and off-hook Endurance timer on the screen (optional, can be switched off).
+When it sees that the survivor is unhooked, it adds a DS, OTR, and off-hook Endurance timer on the screen (optional, can be switched off).
 </details>

 ## Features
 - ⚙️ Fully automatic (HUD-based tracking)
 - 🧠 Manual mode if you prefer full control
 - 🎯 Hook stage counter for all survivors
-- ⏱️ DS & Endurance timers (optional)
+- ⏱️ DS, OTR, & Endurance timers (optional)
 - 🖥️ Works on any resolution (16:9, 16:10)
 - 🔒 Doesn’t store or send any data — it's all local and discarded immediately
 - 🧼 Hides itself in menus, only shows in match